junekimdev/boilerplate-react-redux-app/README.md

-# Boilerplate codes for React App
+# Boilerplate codes for React-Redux App

-This is boilerplate codes to quick-start a react app
+This is boilerplate codes to quick-start a React app with Redux

 ## Table of Contents